8 low-risk cash alternatives to invest in

 The minimum investment for this particular security is $500, and the maximum individual holding is $200,000.
 There is also a $2 transaction fee to purchase and exit this product.

-Another important thing to note is, deposits with full banks and finance companies in Singapore are covered under the Singapore Deposit Insurance Scheme (SDIC).
+Deposits with full banks and finance companies in Singapore are covered under the Singapore Deposit Insurance Scheme (SDIC).
 The SDIC insures the deposits you have with banks, finance companies, and insurance policies with insurance companies.
-This means that your deposits per bank are insured up to $75,000.
+Under SDIC, your deposits per bank are insured up to $75,000.

 6. Savings Plans

-Insurance savings plans are offered by insurance companies and they could be sold via banking channels.
-They may appear similar to fixed deposits where you are required to lock up your monies over a fixed period but the tenure is usually longer than that of fixed deposits.
-The money will be put into savings and investments funds.
+Insurance savings plans are offered by insurers and they can be sold via banking channels.
+They may appear similar to fixed deposits in that you are required to lock up your monies over a fixed period but the principal sum may not be protected if you choose to surrender the policy prematurely. the money will be put into savings and investments funds.
 A typical savings plan is the Manulife SmartWealth (II) which invests in funds of your choice and has a policy duration of 3, 5 or 10 years.
-Additionally, insurance savings plans may offer a lumpsum death benefit if something happens to you.
+Additionally, insurance savings plans may offer a lumpsum death benefit if something untoward happens to you.

 For a bank savings plan (that is non-insurance linked), you may consider the POSB SAYE Account.
-It has a fixed deposit feature for the first two years that can earn you a 2% per annum interest on your savings.
+It has a fixed deposit feature for the first 2 years that can generate a 2% annual interest on your savings.

-Most of the 8 investment options can give you safe and reliable returns.
-Nonetheless, it is important to do your due diligence before investing in any investment product including in seemingly low-risk instruments like ETFs and unit trusts as they have different risk levels.
-In other words, remember to always weigh the consequences before investing in any product.
+The above investment options can give you relatively safe and reliable returns.
+Nonetheless, it is important to do your due diligence before investing in any investment product including in seemingly low-risk instruments as they have implications on whether your principal is protected.
+Remember to always weigh the consequences before investing in any product.